hctwist/computational-graph/README.md

 node.Fired += (node, output) => DoSomething(output);
 ```

-### Primed and Fired (Graph)
+### Node Fired (Graph)

-`NodePrimed` and `NodeFired` are events that occur when a node is primed or fired, and operate on the graph level.
+`NodeFired` is an event that occurs when any node is fired on the graph level.
+This can be used as an alternative to
-These can be used as an alternative to the `Fired` event directly on nodes:
+the `Fired` event directly on nodes:

 ```csharp
 graph.NodePrimed += (node, output) => Console.WriteLine($"Primed node {node.Name}.
 Output = {output}");